 Our Father, who art in heaven, hallowed be thy name; thy kingdom come; thy will be done; on earth as it is in heaven.
 Give us this day our daily bread.
-And forgive us our trespasses, as we forgive those who trespass against us.
-And lead us not into temptation; but deliver us from evil.
-For thine is the kingdom, the power, and the glory for ever and ever.
+And forgive us our trespasses as we forgive those who trespass against us.
+And lead us not into temptation, but deliver us from evil.
+For thine is the kingdom, the power and the glory, for ever and ever.
 Amen.
-Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
-Give us today our daily bread.
-Forgive us our sins as we forgive those who sin against us.
-Save us from the time of trial and deliver us from evil.
-For the kingdom, the power, and the glory are yours now and for ever.
-Amen.

 Our next hymn was written by John Bell and Graham Maule of the Iona Community.
 Many of their hymns are set to old Scots ballad tunes, but this is sung to "Scarlet Ribbons".
+Number 222, 'Who would think that what was needed'.

-StF 222 - Who would think that what was needed
+1. Who would think that what was needed

-- Who would think that what was needed To transform and save the earth Might not be a plan or army, Proud in purpose, proved in worth?
+To transform and save the earth Might not be a plan or army, Proud in purpose, proved in worth?
 Who would think, despite derision, That a child might lead the way?
-God surprises earth with heaven, Coming here on Christmas Day. - 2) Shepherds watch and wise men wonder, Monarchs scorn and angels sing; Such a think as none would reckon Hosts a holy helpless thing; Stable beasts and by-passed strangers Watch a baby laid in hay: God surprises earth with heaven, Coming here on Christmas Day. - 3) Centuries of skill and science Span the past from which we move, Yet experience questions whether, With such progress, we improve.
-While the human lot we ponder, Lest our hopes and humour fray, God surprises earth with heaven, Coming here on Christmas Day.
+God surprises earth with heaven, Coming here on Christmas Day.

+- 2. Shepherds watch and wise men wonder, Monarchs scorn and angels sing; Such a place as none would reckon Hosts a holy, helpless thing.
+Stable beasts and by-passed strangers Watch a baby laid in hay: God surprises earth with heaven, Coming here on Christmas Day.

+- 3. Centuries of skill and science

+Span the past from which we move,

+Yet experience questions whether,

+With such progress, we improve.

+While the human lot we ponder,

+Lest our hopes and humour fray,

+God surprises earth with heaven,

+Coming here on Christmas Day.